Guide to Giving 2021

 What a donation can do:

-❱❱ $200 provides a month of food assistance for a senior.
+❱❱ $200 provides a month of healthy groceries for a senior.

-❱❱ $500 covers a family of four’s wish list for the holiday season.
+❱❱ $500 grants a family of four’s wish list for the holiday season.

-Volunteer opportunities: Translators fluent in Spanish, Amharic, Farsi, Korean and other languages ensure all residents have equal access to resources.
-Volunteers also facilitate the Holiday Help drive (sorting, wrapping and delivering gifts), assist with youth after-school and summer camp programs, tutor children, serve as aides in adult education programs, and provide event and marketing photography.
+Volunteer opportunities: Graduate students pursuing a master’s degree in social work serve as interns each semester and gain valuable experience while earning college credit.
+Translators fluent in Spanish, Amharic, Farsi, Korean and other languages ensure all residents have equal access to resources.
+Volunteers also facilitate the Holiday Help drive (sorting, wrapping and delivering gifts), assist with youth after-school and summer camp programs, serve as aides in adult education programs, and provide event and marketing photography.

 YMCA Arlington

-YMCA Arlington serves more than 4,000 Arlington youths annually with child care, summer camps, sports, aquatics, tennis and other family programs.
+Each year, YMCA Arlington provides nearly 4,000 residents with wellness facilities and programming, child care, summer camps, sports (including court sports), aquatics and other family programs.
 The Y offers wellness programs for all ages, and scholarships and financial assistance to those in need.
-Over the last decade, the Y has provided more than $950,000 in financial assistance to children, families and seniors.
-Its current outreach includes blood drives in partnership with the American Red Cross and produce/meal distribution in partnership with both Keany Produce and Child Care Resources.
+In 2022, the YMCA of Metropolitan Washington, which includes YMCA Arlington, provided almost $500,000 in financial assistance to area children, families and seniors.

 What a donation can do: